realnitsuj/realnitsuj/README.md

 ## 👋 About

 Hi!
-My name is Justin, an engineering student at [Télécom Saint-Étienne](https://www.telecom-st-etienne.fr/), France, currently in double degree at [UQAC](https://www.uqac.ca/), Canada.
+My name is Justin, and I'm an engineering student at [Télécom Saint-Étienne](https://www.telecom-st-etienne.fr/) in France.
+I'm currently pursuing a double degree at [UQAC](https://www.uqac.ca/) in Canada.

 I'm interested in technologies, cybersecurity and chess ♟️